Subscribe to updates

 Work Programme

-Kenny Uzodike presented the work programme for the Ethics Committee's next meeting, scheduled for 15 July 2026.
-The agenda includes standard items such as members' dispensations, complaint monitoring, members' gifts and hospitality, and a legal and ethics update.
-It will also include amendments to the members' code of conduct and arrangements for dealing with allegations of breaches of the code.
+The committee considered and noted the work programme for future meetings, including standard items such as members' dispensations, complaint monitoring, gifts and hospitality, and legal and ethics updates.
+The programme also includes amendments to the members' code of conduct and arrangements for dealing with allegations of breaches of the code.
 The committee agreed to keep the work programme as it is.

 Attendees